HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf216.md

 ### Digital Asset Management - Moving a collection

 === "Containers"
     DX 9.5 Container Update CF216 adds capability to move a collection to a new location, either to another collection or to the root level.
 This includes an option to save the collection under a new name if naming conflicts occur.
+For more information, see [Moving a collection](../../manage_content/digital_assets/usage/managing_dam/manage_collections.md#moving-a-collection).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U